 Item — Box Lyell-temp-box 1: Series Coll-203/A1

 Scope and Contents This notebook is written primarily in ink.
-Subjects include scholarship and unviersity arrangments in other nations, religion, and notes on recent geological discoveries.
+Subjects include scholarship and unviersity arrangments in other nations, religion, and notes on recent geological discoveries. on page 121 there is a list of ch[apters], indexed as 'essays' indicating Lyell's notes on his proposed book.
 Three pages are missing.
-The following table of contents is Lyell's own words, copied from Lyell's own "Index", found at the beginning and end of the notebook, transcribed from digital surrogates using the platform Transkribus.
-When known, Lyell's abbreviations and contractions...
+The following table of contents is Lyell's own words, copied from Lyell's own "Index", found at the beginning and end of the notebook,...

 Dates: 1826- 1826